-My essay shows, using the four case studies presented above, that social media platforms have upsides and downsides.
-They can have a destabilizing effect in weak authoritarian states by helping dissidents communicate and organize more easily, but they can also be used as a suppressive tool by strong authoritarian states due to the knowledge gathered on their platform (Intensified effect).
-It can be a tool for spreading information and knowledge but also disseminating distorted information and fake news in strong liberal democracies (Weaken effect).
-They can help populist leaders rise in weak liberal states (Radicalized effect), making them more susceptible to a regime change into an illiberal or even authoritarian regime.
-I have shown that malign use of different inherent characteristics of the social media platform such as "filter bubbles", echo chambers, low entry-bar, aggregate knowledge about people, lack of fact-checking filter of the information flowing through them, information cascades, and the automatic recommendation algorithm, may lead to the erosion of the democratic principles and institutions in liberal democracies across the world.
-The malign use can be done from inside and from outside the states.
+My essay employs four case studies to illustrate that social media platforms have upsides and downsides.
+In weak authoritarian states, they can help dissidents communicate and organize more easily (the destabilizing effect), but they can also be used as a suppressive tool by strong authoritarian states that exploit the knowledge aggregated on the platforms (the intensifying effect).
+Social media platforms can be an instrument for spreading information and knowledge, but also for disseminating distorted information and fake news in strong liberal democracies (the polarizing effect).
+They can facilitate the rise of populist leaders in weak liberal states (the radicalizing effect), making them more susceptible to turning into an illiberal or even authoritarian regime.
+The essay shows that the malign use of various inherent characteristics of social media platform – such as filter bubbles, echo chambers, a low entry bar, aggregate knowledge about people, the lack of fact-checking of the information flowing through them, information cascades and the automatic recommendation algorithm – may lead to the erosion of democratic principles and institutions in liberal democracies across the world.
+This malign use can be orchestrated from inside or outside the states.

-Although the Russian intervention during the 2016 US election caught the attention of US policymakers and the American public, it seems that the impact of the social media platforms on other liberal democracies around the world is less discussed.
-Social media platforms are only one of the reasons for the disruption of the liberal order, including the 2008 financial crisis, job losses caused by trade and technology, increased flow of migrants and refugees, and more.
-But it is one can the US can commit to fixing without waiting for it to fix itself.
-In order to avoid the drifting of more liberal democracies into illiberal or autocratic regimes, which can result in a shift of some of them into the sphere of influence of Russia or China, it is crucial that the US and other democracies act today.
-Keeping the current liberal international order has many advantages for the US.
-One example is keeping the Internet an American and private-led model project, countering Russia and China's efforts to get a greater voice in the Internet governance, promoting their agenda: "cyber sovereignty" with government control and Internet regulations instead of a global and open Internet.
-A restricted Internet with government control may hurt free speech and help more countries surveil their citizens in a way that will erode their democratic norms and institutions in the slope to illiberalism or authoritarianism.
-Some of them will become "digital autocracies".
+Although the Russian intervention during the 2016 U.S. elections caught the attention of U.S. policymakers and the American public, it seems that the impact of social media platforms on other liberal democracies around the world is less discussed.
+The malign use of social media platforms is only one of the reasons for the disruption of the liberal order; other factors include the 2008 financial crisis, job losses related to changes in trade and technology, the increased flow of migrants and refugees, and more.
+But the abuse of social media platforms is one problem the U.S. can commit to fixing, without waiting for it to fix itself.
+In order to prevent liberal democracies from drifting into illiberal or autocratic regimes, and potentially into the sphere of influence of Russia or China, it is crucial that the U.S. and other democracies take action today.
+Maintaining the current liberal international order has many advantages for the U.S. and requires keeping the Internet an American and private-led model project.
+This means countering efforts by Russia and China to gain a greater voice in Internet governance and promote their agenda of cyber sovereignty, with government control and Internet regulations replacing a global and open Internet.
+A restricted Internet with government control may curtail free speech and help more countries surveil their citizens in a way that erodes their democratic norms and institutions, paving the way toward illiberalism or authoritarianism.
+Some of these countries may then become “digital autocracies.”

-The US cannot rely only on the efforts done by the social media corporations fixing themselves doing so by implementing policies and technological means to decrease the flow of hate speech and fake news through their platforms., Regulating these corporations or decentralizing them is not a silver bullet solution either. ,
+The U.S. cannot rely only on the efforts of social media corporations to fix themselves by implementing policies and technological means to decrease the flow of hate speech and fake news on their platforms., Regulating or decentralizing these corporations is not a “silver bullet” solution either. ,